imotepe/springWebApp/demo/docs/api.md

 Use the returned token in the `Authorization: Bearer ...` header for all subsequent calls.
 _Tip_: the seeded demo users all share the default password `ChangeMe123!`.

 You can also provide `email` instead of `username`; both values are evaluated case-insensitively but only one identifier is required alongside the password.
+JWT payloads now include `homeOrgId` so downstream services can scope UI/session logic without an additional lookup.
+Accounts whose status is not `ACTIVE` cannot authenticate; they produce `403 FORBIDDEN`.
+If a user’s optional `expiresAt` timestamp (ISO-8601) is reached, the platform automatically marks them `EXPIRED` on the next login attempt and denies authentication.

+---

+### Organization Scoping

+- `SUPER_PLATFORM_ADMIN` and `PLATFORM_ADMIN` users may access every organization.
+- All other roles are automatically restricted to their `homeOrganizationId`.
+Every repository call applies this scope, so supplying another `orgId` in the query or payload results in `403 FORBIDDEN`.
+- When scoped users create entities (`Customer`, `Resource`, `Appointment`, etc.), the API overwrites/ignores the provided `orgId` and stores their home organization automatically.

 ---